Kids who need a cast often have plenty of questions. Here are answers to some frequent inquiries about casts.

 This can happen if the cast is hit or crushed, has a weak spot, or if the injured area begins to swell underneath.
 Call your doctor as soon as you notice a crack.
 In most cases, a simple repair can be done to the cast without needing to remove it or change it.

-It's not practical to cast ribs and collarbones (clavicles).
+No. Some fractures, such as a rib or collarbone, are not casted.
 Even displaced collarbones (in which pieces on either side of the break are out of line) heal well with a sling or special strap called a "figure-of-eight clavicle strap," which the child wears like a vest.
 Some non-displaced finger and toe fractures (in which the pieces on either side of the break line up) that don't involve the joint or the growing part of a child's bone (called the growth plate) may heal well with a splint or buddy taping (taping the injured digit to the adjacent unaffected finger or toe).

 Some pain is expected for the first few days, but it's usually not severe.
 The doctor may recommend acetaminophen or ibuprofen to ease pain.